 This 2 storey apartment has all the modern conveniences-balcony with outdoor Weber BBQ upstairs, LCD TV, DVD, audio and sound system, new reverse cycle air-conditioning/heater upstairs, ceiling fans + heaters and electric blankets in the bedrooms, log fireplace in the living room, new kitchen appliances- stove ,oven, microwave, toaster, full fridge, new washer, cloths dryer, iron and hair dryer.
-2 boogie boards + 2 beach chairs supplied.
+Boogie board + 2 beach chairs supplied.

 Sleeps 4 ideally but has pull out sofa upstairs with good quality double mattress for 2 extra plus a new folding single bed.
 Bedding is queen bed ( with king size doona) in one bedroom and 2 single in the other.

 It has everything you need on a holiday.